Skip to main content

 Biography

-Before coming to King's, Fredrick was an Irish Research Council Post-Doctoral Fellow at the School of Politics and International Relations at the University College Dublin.
+Before joining the Department of Political Economy, Fredrick was an Irish Research Council Post-Doctoral Fellow at the School of Politics and International Relations at the University College Dublin for a duration of two years.
 Prior to that, he was a Research Fellow at the Science Policy Research Unit at the University of Sussex.
-He studied development policy at the Open University UK, an MPhil in Development Studies at Massey University New Zealand and a BSc at Egerton University Kenya.
+His academic journey includes the completion of PhD in Development Policy at the Open University UK, an MPhil in Development Studies at Massey University New Zealand and a BSc at Egerton University Kenya.

 Research